 The moulds used for forming composites are key to the process.
 They are also known as tools and can be made from virtually any material ranging from composite to aluminium or steel.

 To mould is to shape and form an object by the use of a mould.
+A key benefit of composites over metals is the fact that most composite processes enable more complex shapes to be moulded.

 An individual or company that manufactures polymer based parts via one or more moulding processes.
 The term moulder is often used interchangeably with the term fabricator.